nathanjh-28/tries-in-cpp/readme.md

 -	The trie maintains a hierarchical tree structure with parent-child relationships and no cycles.

 ## Complexity
 The trie data structure is a very efficient and fast for inserting and looking up words in a corpus.
 The limitations are related to the levels of the tree based on what has been inserted.
 For insert the average and worst case complexity is $O(m)$ where $m$ is the length of the string that is being inserted.
 Traversal would reflect the number of letters in the word.
 Similarly, remove would have a worst case complexity of $O(m)$ since traversal is required.
 In the worst case, no strings share prefixes.
 In that case every level of the tree corresponds to a character in every word that has been inserted.
 Printing a report of the trie would require iterating through all of the characters that were inserted in to the string.
 If there were 26 words inserted and if each word did not share prefixes, it would be $O(26^{(26^{(26^{(26^{...})})}})$.
 This is a highly unlikely scenario since there are numerous prefixes in the English language.
 For spatial complexity, since each node reflects one character, and often prefixes are more than one character, the spatial complexity can be improved by compressing the trie nodes such that prefixes take up only one node.
-Additional methods would be required for compressing and decompressing when inserting and removing words.
+Additional methods were experimented with in this project.

-## Implementation Breakdown
+## WALKTHROUGH

 ### Trie Node Properties:
 - is_root